Mike-Mp/express-testing/README.md

 # express testing

 A nodejs project.
-It's only purpose is to practice express, mongodb, tailwindcss and APIs.
+It's only purpose is to practice express, mongodb, tailwindcss and the Jikan API.

 [see on heroku](https://shielded-everglades-39145.herokuapp.com/)